ndiego/social-sharing-block/readme.txt

 == Description ==

-A simple little block that allows you add social share icons to the Block Editor (Gutenberg).
+A simple little block that allows you add social share icons to the Block Editor (Gutenberg). **This plugin requires WordPress 5.9.**

 Share options include: